Solve Your Data Access and Resource Capacity Constraints

 Select New Knowledge(explore/exploit) to assign the UUID you generated in Dynamic Experiments.

-In Pulse Responder Reference set the UUID of the experiment configuration that you are going to push to production.
+In Pulse Responder Reference set the UUID of the configuration that you are going to push to production.

 Click on the UUID in the field and click out again to validate the dynamic parameter.